S3ak/fed-astro/src/pages/en/semester-project-2/brief.md

 ## Goal

 To take the skills learned over the past three semesters and create an auction website.
 This is an individual assessment of your learning.
+You must demonstrate your ability to take a business problem and create and end to end solution using web technologies.

 ## Learning outcomes